DrewNaylor/guinget/docs/experimental-options.md

 Defaults to `False`/unchecked.

-## Loading only latest versions

-Checkbox text:
-Load only the latest version of each package
+## Load only the latest version of each package

 Config file setting name:
 `OnlyDisplayLatestPackageVersion`